Links on Android Authority may earn us a commission. Learn more.

 Inside jokes are great, but it can be hard to use your own words and phrases within Android messaging apps.
-This is due to the fact that your phone has a built-in dictionary that it uses to correct or suggest corrections for your typing.
-It can be very annoying, as it will often just overwrite what you are trying to say.
-But there are ways to get around this, and we are going to show you how to add words to the Android dictionary so you never have to get frustrated again.
+This comes down to the fact that your phone has a built-in dictionary that tries to correct your spelling at all times.
+It can be very annoying, as it will often ignore what you meant to say.
+But there are ways to get around this, and we will show you how to add words to the Android dictionary so you never have to get frustrated again.

 What is the Android dictionary?

-As we have said, your phone has a built-in dictionary, which it uses as a reference when you are typing any kind of text.
-This will usually be the dictionary that best reflects your location, which is why when you first set up your phone it asks you what language you would like it to use.
-This is often not enough, however, as we sometimes find ourselves using words from other languages within our everyday conversations.
-Your phone will usually automatically correct these words, or tell you that you have made a mistake.
+As we have said, your phone has a built-in dictionary, which it uses as a reference when you are typing any text.
+This will usually be the dictionary that best reflects your location, which is why when you first set up your phone, it asks you what language you would like it to use.
+However, this is often not enough, as we sometimes find ourselves using words from other languages in our everyday conversations.
+Your phone will usually automatically correct these words or tell you that you have made a mistake.

 This is not a problem exclusive to different languages.
 It also means that if you and your friends have your own unique words and phrases that you like to use, your phone will most likely not recognize them.
 It also poses an issue with the ever-growing range of new words that emerge each year, such as those in the political sphere or popular new apps and services.
 However, there are multiple ways to get around this, and they involve adding your chosen words to your own user dictionary within the phone’s settings.